Serving others with many hands and one heart

 Hope Mission has a success rate that is hard to argue with, not only in the shelter, but also in their recovery program.

 In 2018, Hope Mission was finally able to open a temporary Women’s Homeless Shelter.
 This is the first and only women’s homeless shelter in Carteret County.
 The Women’s Shelter is actually a rented house and the lease limits occupancy to 6 residents, 1 of which must be a supervisor.
 It’s not ideal, but it IS a start.
 In Carteret County, 50.9%2 of the population is made up of women.
 Because Hope Mission has grown in pieces over the years, their buildings are scattered around town.

 The success of Hope Mission is due entirely to the partnerships that the Mission has formed with the community.
 Businesses, individuals, churches, organizations and private groups have all partnered with Hope Mission over the years to volunteer and provide funding; even the police and fire departments show up to serve lunch at Hope Mission.

-If you would like to make a donation to Hope Mission to help us with daily expenses for food, shelter and emergency services, or to find out about partnering with us in some way large or small, please contact Gene McLendon.
+Online donations can be made to Hope Mission to help with daily expenses for food, shelter and emergency services here.
+Or to find out about partnering with Hope Mission contact Executive Director Gene McLendon.